Preparing for the Ride

 • Ensure that your front quick release skewer is tight.
 This is particularly important if you regularly remove the front wheel to transport the bike.

 • Grab both brakes to make sure they’re contacting the wheel.
-Brake pads wear over time, and cables eventually need adjusted—so making sure you can stop is always a good idea!
+Brake pads wear over time, and cables eventually need adjustments—so making sure you can stop is always a good idea!

 • A spare tube, tire levers, and a patch kit.